When you think of California, what comes to mind? The Pacific Coast, the sunny beaches, and bustling cities?

 The Sunset Pool is a large, heated pool located at the Mammoth Lakes Hot Springs.
 It features an infinity edge that overlooks picturesque views of the Sierra Nevada mountains, making it a great spot to relax and watch the sunset.
 The pool also features underwater seating, so you can stay cool while soaking in the warm water.

 The Moonlit Pool is a smaller, warmer pool located at the Mammoth Lakes Hot Springs.
 It’s perfect for a romantic evening, as it’s lit up with LED lights that reflect off the water and create an ethereal atmosphere.
+Oh, and don’t forget the night sky!
 The pool also features seating beneath the surface of the warm water, so you can stay cool while still enjoying its calming effects.

 What You Should Bring